Corporate GovernanceCorporate Governance Guidelines

 Article 12

-The Company will prescribe the Disclosure Policy as a policy on information disclosure as described in Exhibit 1, and will strive to disclose information timely and properly.
+The Company shall prescribe the Disclosure Policy as the policy on information disclosure as described in Exhibit 1, and shall strive to disclose information in a timely and appropriate manner.

 Chapter 5 Duties of the Board of Directors, Etc.